NGEET/fates-users-guide/docs/source/user/Current-Unsupported-or-Broken-Features.md

 ----------------------------
 ##  Broken Features:

-Snow occlusion of understory plants is not activated.
-Regardless of how much snow has fallen, all leaf areas and stem areas are 100% exposed.

 Long-term FATES-HYDRO runs with dynamics turned on (non-ST3) contains an important simplification.
 When FATES-HYDRO is active, all water in dying plants is banked into a storage pool that has no return flux to the ecosystem.

 -----------------------------